Trainee Solicitor | Farrer & Co

 - Career changer

 I grew up in Dublin and studied Business & Law at UCD.
-Interested in a legal career, I followed my peers in applying for training contracts at Dublin’s large corporate firms in my final year.
+Interested in a legal career, I followed my peers in applying for training contracts at large corporate firms in my final year.
 Without contacts in the profession I felt underprepared having never heard of “vac schemes” or “open days”.
-In hindsight, corporate law was not really of interest to me – I was far more intrigued by private client practice areas like family or employment law.
+In hindsight, corporate law was not really of interest to me – I was far more intrigued by private client practice areas.
 After some very tough interviews, feeling disheartened and questioning whether the law was for me at all, I made the move to London and spent nearly five years working for a city management consultancy.

-Working for a variety of clients in different sectors gave me a breadth of experience that has already been useful in the first six months of my training at Farrer & Co.
-Whilst consultancy was not my dream job, it pushed me out of my comfort zone and afforded me time to develop my skills and confidence and figure out exactly what I was interested in.
+Working for a variety of clients in different sectors gave me a breadth of experience that has been so helpful in a legal setting.
+Whilst consultancy was not my dream job, it pushed me out of my comfort zone and afforded me time to develop my skills and figure out exactly what I was interested in.

-When it came to my training contract applications in 2018, I had a much clearer idea of the type of firm I wanted to work for, what I wanted to do and what type of clients I wanted to work with.
+When it came to training contract applications in 2018, I had a much clearer idea of the type of firm I wanted to work for and the type of clients I wanted to work with.
 This was of huge help in narrowing down a small selection of firms to apply to.

 I understand how the legal profession can feel impenetrable at times and I hope that my experience shows that getting a training contract straight after university is not the only route.
 I would be happy to discuss taking a non-conventional route to a training contract and how to showcase transferable skills you might have picked up in other roles.